 Or it’s a great location from which to take a cruise to Cuba and other Caribbean destinations.

-Whatever your reason for wanting to travel to the city, this 3 day Miami itinerary will get you started on a perfect stay!
+From the iconic Miami Beach and South Beach to the multicultural entertainment and outdoor activities, this 3 day Miami itinerary will get you started on a perfect stay!

 Day 1 – Enjoy Miami Beach